-One more painful example of how a non-mobile-friendly site can adversely effect website performance is shown in the the following website analytics (stats).
-Over 70% of mobile users leave this site after viewing only one page.
+One more painful example of how a non-mobile-friendly site can adversely effect website performance is shown in the website analytics (stats).
+On average, over 75% of mobile users leave a site after viewing only one page.
 This is also known as a bounce.
 Bounces are bad.
 The biggest culprit?
 You guessed it—they see that the site is not mobile-friendly and they bail.

 Are you differentiating from the competition?